-Records of findings of departures from AI are kept in the Dean's Office and in the Program Office.
-Students who are found to have subsequent violations of academic integrity will normally face progressively more serious sanctions.
+Records of findings of departures from Academic Integrity are kept in the Dean's Office and in the Program Office.

 4.2 Illness and Extenuating Circumstances Policies 4.2.1 Illness

 A student who claims illness as a reason for missing academic obligations is responsible for informing the professor and the Program Director and may be required to provide evidence of illness.